ducthinhh1002/LoRA_KALE_LM_CHEM/README.md

 be configured via command line arguments.
 After training completes, the adapter weights are written to the directory specified by `--output_dir`.

+The script automatically disables fp16 mixed precision when no CUDA-capable GPU is detected and loads the model directly on the CPU, allowing CPU-only training environments to run without errors.

 Usage example:

 ```bash